seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Lead me.
 He goes forth gallantly.
 That he and Caesar might
 Determine this great war in single fight!
-Then Antony,–but now–Well, on.
+Then Antony,--but now--Well, on.

 *Exeunt*

 ### SCENE V. Alexandria.
-MARK ANTONY’s camp.
+MARK ANTONY's camp.

 *Trumpets sound.
 Enter MARK ANTONY and EROS; a Soldier meeting them*